• Skip to primary navigation

 Ingredients:

-• ½ cup vanilla protein powder (whey or plant-based)
+• ¼ cup protein powder (whey or plant-based, unflavored or vanilla)

 • 2 teaspoons baking powder